| | Craps GuideYour guide to stepping up to the craps table, in real life or virtually.

 the most common craps bets, and this should be considered the jumping

 off point for anyone who wants to fit in at the craps table.
+The first and most important thing is to understand the basic bets.

 Read up in our craps rules and then craps strategy sections to become